chrispsheehan/fargate-auto-scaled-backend/README.md

 # fargate-auto-scaled-backend

+A load balanced and auto-scaled api running on AWS ECS.

 ## ci

+`Init` workflow

+1. Query AWS for existing service - do not run if found.
+2. Create ECR repository.
+3. Push a new *initial* image to ecr.
+4. Create a new task definition is created.
+5. The new task definition is deployed to the ecs service.
+6. The *blue* target group is deployed as the default.

+*note* this cannot be run after a Deploy workflow [tech debt]

 `Deploy` workflow

-1. Create or check ECR repository is found.
+1. Check ECR repository is found.
-2. A new image is pushed to ecr upon changes detected in `/src` and subsequently a new task definition is created.
+2. New image is pushed to ecr upon changes detected in `/src`, `Dockerfile` or `package.json`.
-3. The new task definition is deployed to the ecs service.
+3. Subsequently a new task definition is created.
-4. If `/health` returns `200` via target group the task deployment it complete.
-5. If `/health` returns not `200` then ecs will revert to the last working task definition.
+4. Codedeploy deployment is created and status is monitored.
+5. New *green* target group and containers created.
+When health traffic is switched over to them.

 `Destroy` workflow